kristenmichaud/Community-Analysis-Michaud-et-al/README.md

 # Community-Analysis-Michaud-et-al-2022
 Analysis code corresponding to the manuscript Michaud et al. 2022 in Communications Biology

-Source code for the creation of "chl_seasonal.csv" can be found in the repository:
+Source code for the creation of "chl_seasonal.csv" can be found in the repository: kristenmichaud/Chl-File-Code

-The file is also available within this repository.
+The csv file is also available within this repository.

 All larger publically available files from SBC LTER were uploaded as zip files, but can be downloaded directly: